-Once we got our newest find home hubs punched out the rest of the middle of the seat.
+When we got our newest find home, Hubs punched out the rest of the seat.

-We measured the circumference of the circle to determine the size of the bowls we would need to act as a mold for the hypertufa:
+We measured the circumference of the circle to determine the size of the bowls we would need.
+The bowls will act as a mold for the hypertufa.

-We found a variety of metal bowls at value village.
+We found a variety of metal bowls at Value Village for only $3!

-The two larger ones were going to be just right for the mold.
+The two larger ones were going to be just right for our mold.

-Below, I’ve documented our first attempt ever at making hypertufa so you can learn from our trial and error!
+Below, we’ve documented the steps so you can learn from our trial and error!
 Making hypertufa is a fairly easy DIY, however it’s a long process to perfect it.
-It could take anywhere from four to six weeks due to the curing time needed and the time it takes to leech out the lime contained in the portland cement so it’s a safe container to house plants.
+It could take anywhere from four to six weeks due to the curing time needed and the time it takes to leech out the lime contained in the portland cement so it’s a safe container for plants.
 Since we started ours on the July 1st weekend, it won’t be ready to plant until August – which is nearing the end of our growing season!
-If you make your hypertufa in the fall instead, you can let the weather work its magic and naturally leech the planter over the winter.
-It will be ready for plants at the start of the next season and you won’t loose out on growing time.
+If you make your hypertufa in the fall instead, you can let the weather work its magic.
+Nature will take its course and naturally leech the planter for you over the winter.
+It will be ready for plants at the start of the next season so you won’t loose out on growing time!

-To create the hypertufa bowl, you will need:
+To create a hypertufa planter, you will need:

-- Mixing pails (we used two, but you can get away with only one)
+- Mixing pails (we used two, but you can probably get away with only one)